piroor/tweetbot.sh/README.md

    * all-newyear.txt
    * ...

-All files in the `scheduled` directory are scheduled message definition files.
+All files in the `monologue` directory are monologue message definition files.
 They have same format described below.

-### Basic format of scheduled message definition files
+### Basic format of monologue message definition files

 A definition file contains messages.
 All lines define messages.